Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

 ~~~
-      V3 timepoint
+   concentration timepoint
 3          1e+00         1
 8          1e-02         2
 37         3e-02         6
 56         3e+02         8
 ~~~
 {: .output}

-We also don't have to provide a slice for either the rows or the columns.
+We also don't have to provide a subset for either the rows or the columns.
-If we don't include a slice for the rows, R returns all the rows; if we don't include a slice for the columns, R returns all the columns.
+If we don't include a subset for the rows, R returns all the rows; if we don't include a subset for the columns, R returns all the columns.
-If we don't provide a slice for either rows or columns, e.g. `growth[, ]`, R returns the full data frame.
+If we don't provide a subset for either rows or columns, e.g. `growth[, ]`, R returns the full data frame.

 ~~~